 - To fix a too-thin hummus: If for some reason, you add too much liquid and the hummus is too thin, refrigerate it for an hour or two.
 It should thicken as it chills.
 If it’s still too thin, add a bit more tahini.

-- Serve this delicious hummus with a variety of toppings, pita bread, pita chips, naan bread, as a spread for sandwiches and wraps, or even as a dip for corn chips!
+- Serve this delicious hummus with a variety of toppings, pita bread, pita chips, naan bread, as a spread for sandwiches and wraps (like in this falafel wrap recipe), or even as a dip for corn chips!

 🍽️ More Delicious Dip Recipes!